Yvonne Efebera, MDThe James Cancer Center

 Make an Appointment

 My clinical focus at the OSUCCC – James is B-cell lymphoid malignancies, including multiple myeloma, amyloidosis, Waldenstrom's disease and stem cell and bone marrow transplant.
 I also serve as an associate professor of internal medicine for The Ohio State University.
-In 2014, I was rated in the top 10 percent of physicians in the nation for patient satisfaction.
+In 2014 and 2017, I was rated in the top 10 percent of physicians in the nation for patient satisfaction.

 I regard my patients as part of my family.
 When I discuss their treatment with them, I often say that if they were my sister, my father or my mother I would recommend the same treatment.
 Every one of my patients knows they have a physician who deeply cares and has done her best to help them.